devinim/flutter-zsdk/README.md

 # flutter_zsdk

+**Not actively maintained**
+I am not maintaining this project.
+Features of this may or may not work.

 Zebra Link OS SDK Flutter Bindings.
 This plugin flutter interface of Link-OS Multiplatform SDK for [Zebra Multiplatform Library](https://www.zebra.com/ap/en/support-downloads/printer-software/link-os-multiplatform-sdk.html)